CiscoDevNet/intersight-powershell/docs/New-IntersightFirmwareSwitchUpgrade.md

 ```

 ### -NetworkShare
-Deprecated (Use &apos;fileServer&apos; property).
+Deprecated (Use &amp;apos;fileServer&amp;apos; property).
 Network share options in case of the upgradeType is network share based upgrade.

 Note :- Use Initialize-IntersightFirmwareNetworkShare to create the object of complex type FirmwareNetworkShare